 Some believe the neural damage brought on by low magnesium diets can lead to feelings of depression.

 Magnesium insufficiency lowers serotonin, which can also contribute to depression.
 This explains why many people experience a calming effect from magnesium.

 It’s not just depression though.
-Low magnesium, or even an excess intake of calcium compared to magnesium, can lead to feelings of agitation, anxiety, irritability, confusion, sleeplessness, and headaches.
+Low magnesium, or even an excess intake of calcium compared to magnesium, can also lead to feelings of agitation, anxiety, irritability, confusion, sleeplessness, and headaches.
 Anxiety during PMS also seems to be connected to low levels as well.

 Likely connected to the brain and serotonin effects of magnesium, low levels are also tied to migraine headaches and attention deficit hyperactivity disorder.

 Learning and Memory